New Hampshire-Canadian Border

 A portion of your ride fee will be donated to two very worthwhile charities.
 The first charity is Motorcycle Relief Project.
 MRP takes military veterans with PTSD on Adventure rides giving veterans the opportunity to ride and share stories together.
 The second charity is the BDR® community itself.
 Donations to BDR® allows the continuation of route development and promotion.

-Plan to arrive in Hancock, NY to begin the ride the next day on the 30th.
+Plan to arrive in Hancock, NY on August 29th to begin the ride the next day on the 30th.
 Lodging will be provided (see hotel details) for this evening.
 We will start the BDR leaving from Hancock to Andes, NY.
 Each day will be an average of around 175 miles.
-We will plan to arrive at the end of the route, at the Canadian border, 9 days later.
+We will plan to arrive at the end of the route, at the Canadian border, 8 days later on September 6th.
 We will spend the evening in Pittsburg, NH and begin the trip back home the following day.

 Cost for single occupancy per person: $4650